A Healthy Festive Menu with a Twist

 The festive period isn’t normally associated with healthy eating, but it doesn’t have to be this way!
-Many of the foods we often associate with Christmas and New Year (turkey, smoked salmon, brussel sprouts, cranberries…) are actually very healthy if used in the right way…. you just have to be creative!
+Many of the foods we often associate with Christmas (or Chanukah or the festive season in general) – think turkey, smoked salmon, potatoes, brussel sprouts, cranberries… are actually very healthy if used in the right way…. you just have to be creative!

 Below I’ve used some festive flare to create a healthy flavoursome feast which uses some of my favourite festive ingredients…